sztup/scarHRD/README.md

 # scarHRD

-scarHRD is an R package which determines the levels of homologous recombination deficiency (telomeric allelic imbalance, loss-off heterozigosity, number of large-scale transitions) based on NGS (WES, WGS) data.
+scarHRD is an R package which determines the levels of homologous recombination deficiency (telomeric allelic imbalance, loss of heterozygosity, number of large-scale transitions) based on NGS (WES, WGS) data.

 ## Citation